umitproject/network-scanner/share/doc/umit/src/scanning.rst

 Setting a Target
 ----------------

-By the moment you start Umit, or create a new scan tab, you can start typing the address of the target(s) that you want to scan.
+By the moment you start Umit Network Scanner, or create a new scan tab, you can start typing the address of the target(s) that you want to scan.
 Every target inserted into the Target field is recorded and remembered in case you need it in the future.
 As this field features an auto-completation, it's going to be easy the reuse of targets.

 Conducting a scan